BaguaSys/tutorials/src/more-optimizations/generic-fused-optimizer.md

 ## Usage

-To use fused optimizer, we need:
+To use fused optimizer, we need to:
-* convert the optimizer to a fused optimizer
+* convert the optimizer to a fused optimizer,
-* perform fused parameter update
+* perform fused parameter update.

-Here is an example of how to use fused optimizer with [`BertAdam`](https://huggingface.co/transformers/main_classes/optimizer_schedules.html?highlight=adamw#transformers.AdamW).
+Here is an example of how to use fused optimizer with `BertAdam`.

 ```python
 from pytorch_pretrained_bert.optimization import BertAdam